blockfeed/sshfsman/README.md

 ---

-## SHORTCUTS
+## Shortcuts

 A shortcut defines how a remote filesystem should be mounted.

+Shortcuts may include:
+- remote path
+- SSH port
+- identity file
+- sshfs options
+- reconnect behavior

+Command-line options override stored values.

-Create or update a shortcut:
+Create or replace a shortcut:

     sshfsman create-shortcut phone --remote user@192.0.2.10:/path